Skip to main content

 (How) is PV excess charging possible?

-PV excess charging can be implemented directly with the WARP3 Charger (without additional hardware) or via the WARP Energy Manager.
-For this, an existing meter at the house connection can be read via SunSpec.
+PV excess charging can be implemented directly with a WARP Charger (without additional hardware) or via the WARP Energy Manager.
+For this, an existing meter at the house connection can be read out over the network.

 Can the WARP Charger query the state of charge of a connected vehicle?
 Can charging be done up to a certain state of charge (e.g. up to 80%)?

-No. However, it is possible with EVCC via the APIs offered by many vehicle manufacturers to query the state of charge.
+Yes, WARP4 Pro Chargers can read out the SoC at the start of a charging process for vehicles that support this, and then update it via the built-in energy meter during charging.
+For all other WARP Chargers, it is possible to query the state of charge with EVCC via the APIs offered by many vehicle manufacturers.
 EVCC can then control a WARP Charger so that charging only occurs up to a certain state of charge.
 The setup of EVCC is described here.

 Is it possible to configure the charging current to less than 6 amperes?

-Not through the WARP Charger.
-Charging is done according to the IEC 61851 standard.
+Charging is currently done according to the IEC 61851 standard.
 This standard defines that a charger, when it enables charging, must communicate a maximum current.
 This maximum current must be at least 6 amperes.
+With the ISO15118-20 charging standard, it will also be possible to define lower charging powers.

 Assembly and Installation